Nellie Ashford

 Nellie Ashford (born c.
 1943) is a self-taught folk artist from Mecklenburg County, North Carolina.
-Her mixed-media folk art depicts the experiences of Charlotte’s African-American community during the era of Jim Crow in the U.S. South.
+Her mixed-media folk art depicts the experiences of Charlotte’s African-American community from the Jim Crow era to contemporary day in the U.S. South.

 Early life and education

-Ashford grew up in a rural part of Mecklenburg County, and attended school in a segregated four-room schoolhouse.
-She later graduated from Plato Prince High School and earned a bachelor's degree in psychology and social science from Shaw University.
+Ashford grew up in a rural part of Mecklenburg County and attended school in a segregated four-room schoolhouse.
+She later graduated from Plato Price High School and earned a Bachelor's degree in psychology and social science from Shaw University.
 She is self-trained as an artist.

 Career

 Her work has been featured in a number of special exhibits since at least the early 2000s.
 She participated in a 2004 juried art show for the Afro-American Cultural Center in Charlotte, North Carolina, for which she earned the curator's recognition award.
 In 2010, her show "Nellie's People" was featured at the Delta Arts Center in Winston-Salem, North Carolina.
 In 2013, her work was displayed at the Gaston County Museum in Dallas, North Carolina.
 The Harvey B. Gantt Center for African American Arts+Culture hosted her first major-museum, solo exhibit in 2016.
 According to the Gantt Center, the solo exhibit, titled "Nellie Ashford: Through My Eyes," communicates "cultural identity, shared community values and aesthetics."

-During the 2012 national election campaign, 11 of her works were featured at the Democratic National Convention Committee headquarters in Charlotte.
+During the 2012 U.S. Presidential election campaign, 11 of her works were featured at the Democratic National Convention Committee headquarters in Charlotte.

+In 2020, the Arts & Science Council and the Public Art Commission in partnership with the City of Charlotte commissioned a mural from Ashford to be displayed in the Charlotte Douglas International Airport.
+Her work, entitled "Honoring All Teachers" is displayed at Concourse A, Gate A6.

+Exhibitions of her works have been displayed at the Levine Museum of the New South, the Mint Museum, and Davidson College.